-The impact of applying FRS 139 on the financial statements upon first adoption as required by paragraph 30(b) of FRS 108, Accounting Policies, Changes in Accounting Estimates and Errors is not disclosed by virtue of the exemption given in FRS 139.103AB.

-The initial application of the other FRSs and Interpretations are not expected to have any material impact on the financial statements of the Group and the Company.
+The impact of applying FRS 7 and FRS 139 on the financial statements upon first adoption as required by paragraph 30(b) of FRS 108, Accounting Policies, Changes in Accounting Estimates and Errors is not disclosed by virtue of the exemptions given in the respective FRSs.
+The initial application of the other standards, amendments and interpretations is not expected to have any material impact on the financial statements or any material change in accounting policy.